telerik/kendo-ui-core/docs/web/editor/imagebrowser.md

 ---
 title: Image Browser
+page_title: Image Browser | Kendo UI Editor Widget
+description: "Learn how to initialize and configure the Kendo UI Editor widget."
+slug: image_browser_editor_widget
 position: 2
 ---

 # Image Browser

-## Introduction

-By default the "Insert Image" tool opens a simple dialog which allows the user to type in or paste the URL of an image and optionally specify a tooltip.
+By default the **Insert Image** tool opens a simple dialog which allows you to type in or paste the URL of an image and, optionally, specify a tooltip.

 ![Insert Image Dialog](/web/editor/editor-insert-image.png)

+## Overview

-Since the Q3 2012 release KendoUI Editor widget supports a new way of picking an image by browsing a list of predefined files and directories.
+From Q3 2012 release onwards the Editor supports a new way of picking an image by browsing a list of predefined files and directories.
 Uploading new images is also supported.

 ![Image Browser Dialog](/web/editor/editor-image-browser.png)

-The image browser needs a server side implementation to retrieve and upload the files and directories.
+The image browser needs a server-side implementation to retrieve and upload the files and directories.

-## Configuring the ImageBrowser
+## Configuration

 The image browser tool can be configured through the [`imagebrowser` configuration option](/api/web/editor#configuration-imageBrowser).

-#### Example
+###### Example

        $(document).ready(function(){
          $("#editor").kendoEditor({